 Start your seeds!

-We have Territorial seed, Sero seed.
-Ed Hume seed.
-Botanical Garden seed and Renee Seeds plus all the starting equipment that you will need.
+We have Territorial seed, Hudson Valley seed, Ed Hume seed, Botanical Interest seed and Renee Seeds plus we have a new local seed company called Salt Water Seeds.
+We have all the starting equipment that you will need.

 You can purchase fruit trees, shrubs and bare root trees In January and February.
 We have lots of varieties for a great value.
 Bare root means these plants have been dug dormant and shipped to us without soil around their roots.
 We hold them in sawdust until their buds swell so that you have the opportunity to buy them without the transport or potting costs.
 They like to be tucked in when it’s cold, and wake up slowly with the chance to get their roots established before their buds break and spring is out of the gate!

 Rhubarb & Asparagus and Strawberries-Raspberries will be coming in soon.

 Rhubarb and Asparagus are here, strawberries and raspberries will come in soon, they come bare root in the early part of the year, and if you can’t wait to start harvesting them, get them planted early.
 We pot them after mid-March and try to have them available for late spring sales.
 But don’t take your chances if you want the best selection and bare root prices.

 Take care of your fruit trees during the winter months

 Sunny winter days (you know the ones that can’t keep you inside) are the best ones for dormant spraying fruit trees and roses.
 Buds scales swell and allow our natural sprays to suffocate the overwintering pest eggs and fungus spores that may give you troubles.
 This is the right time of year to prune many plants especially because you can see their branching habits.
 Come on in for pruning advice, tools and books.